-As of March 31, 2009 existing senior officers and director shareholders collectively owned approximately 24.3% of Canaccord's common shares.
-If a sufficient number of these shareholders act or vote together, they will have the power to exercise significant influence over all matters requiring shareholder approval, including the election of the Company's directors, amendments to its articles, amalgamations and plans of arrangement under Canadian law and mergers or sales of substantially all of its assets.
+As of March 31, 2010 senior officers and directors of Canaccord collectively owned approximately 18.05% of the common shares of Canaccord Financial Inc. After the April 23, 2010 Genuity acquisition senior officers and directors of Canaccord collectively owned approximately 29.9% of the common shares of Canaccord Financial Inc. If a sufficient number of these shareholders act or vote together, they will have the power to exercise significant influence over all matters requiring shareholder approval, including the election of the Company's directors, amendments to its articles, amalgamations and plans of arrangement under Canadian law and mergers or sales of substantially all of its assets.
 This could prevent Canaccord from entering into transactions that could be beneficial to the Company or its other shareholders.
 Also, third parties could be discouraged from making a tender offer or takeover bid to acquire any or all of the outstanding common shares of the Company.
-In addition, the single largest shareholder that management is aware of is Franklin Templeton with 11.3% of common shares, Fidelity Canadian Opportunities Fund (Fidelity Investments) with 6.19% of common shares and Invesco Trimark with 3.0% of common shares.
+In addition, as at March 31, 2010 the single largest shareholder that management was aware of was Franklin Templeton Investments Corp., by one or more of its mutual funds or other managed accounts.
+The "early warning" report filed by Franklin Templeton Investments Corp. indicates that, as of November 30, 2008, it held 6,176,873 common shares of the Company.
+This is 11.1% of common shares outstanding on March 31, 2010 and 7.5% of common shares outstanding after the April 23, 2010 Genuity acquisition.
 Any significant change in these shareholdings through sale or other disposition, or significant acquisitions by others of the common shares in the public market or by way of private transactions could result in a change of control and changes in business focus or practices that could affect the profitability of Canaccord's business.